yvoronoy/awesome-english/README.md

 ##Exercises and Tests
 - [ETS](http://englishteststore.net/) - English Tests.
 - [Ego4u](http://www.ego4u.com) - Grammar and Tests
+- [Duolingo](https://www.duolingo.com) - A free language-learning platform that includes a language-learning website and app, as well as a digital language proficiency assessment exam.

 ##Tools
 - [Play Phrase](http://playphrase.me/) - Tools allows to Search and Play Specific Soundbites From Movies.